cloudprober/cloudprober/docs/content/docs/how-to/built-in-servers.md

 ## UDP

 UDP server can either echo packets back or completely ignore them.
-In echo mode, you can use it along with the UDP probe type.
+In echo mode, you can use it along with the UDP probe type. `max_payload_size` controls the largest UDP payload that can be received and defaults to 4098 bytes.

 ```shell
 server {